 Our Slow Cooker Fresh Onion Soup is the reason that slow cookers were invented!
-It’s a no-fuss, hearty soup topped with French bread and creamy cheese.
+Well, maybe not, but it’s a no-fuss, hearty soup topped with French bread and creamy cheese.
 There’s a lot to love!

 Find more family favorite recipes, and the stories behind them, in The Old Farmer’s Almanac Reader’s Best Recipes.